mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 There's always a tension between NSQ's core remaining simple and focused while also serving a wide range of use cases.

-It's also naive to think that after 2 years of experience operating NSQ in production, and receiving feedback from other users doing the same, we wouldn't be faced with difficult choices on how to move forward.
+After 2 years of experience operating NSQ in production (and receiving feedback from other users doing the same), it's reasonable to expect difficult choices on which path to move forward.

 Taking a step back, what are the project's goals?